 The City of Dover commercial sector serves a region extending north to Middletown, south to Milford and well into eastern Maryland.
-Retail activities are located in commercial parcels situated adjacent to the two major transportation arteries.
+Retail activities are located on commercial parcels situated adjacent to the two major transportation arteries.
 The most prominent is the US Route 13 (DuPont Highway) commercial corridor, running north-south through the City.
-Along this corridor are Dover Mall, Dover Downs/Dover International Speedway, and several shopping complexes offering a wide variety of business establishments.
+Along this corridor are Dover Mall, Dover Downs and Dover International Speedway, and several shopping complexes offering a wide variety of business establishments.
 The Dover Mall, a regional shopping center comprising dozens of individual commercial activities, brings many consumers into Dover from around the region.
-Dover Downs/Dover International Speedway, includes an auto racetrack for NASCAR events, a horse track, a casino, a hotel, and hosts the annual Firefly Music Festival bringing a significant number of visitors and tourism dollars into Dover and the State of Delaware In addition to these two major commercial firms, several larger retail establishments make their home along the US Route 13 commercial corridor including Sam's Club, Home Goods, Best Buy, Burlington Kohl's and Target, and other retail leaders, and auto dealerships.
-In addition, largescale hardware and home improvement warehouse stores are represented, including Lowe's and Home Depot.
+Dover Downs Hotel & Casino and the Dover International Speedway with its auto racetrack for NASCAR events and a horse track, in addition to hosting the annual Firefly Music Festival, bring a significant number of visitors and tourism dollars into Dover and the State of Delaware In addition to these major commercial firms, several larger retail establishments make their home along the US Route 13 commercial corridor including Sam's Club, Home Goods, Best Buy, Burlington, Kohl's, Target, and other retail leaders, and auto dealerships.
+In addition, large-scale hardware and home improvement warehouse stores are represented including Lowe's and Home Depot.
 The corridor also hosts dozens of restaurants as well as a diverse mix of specialty businesses.
 Several older commercial sites are undergoing redevelopment into attractive groups of retail spaces indicating the fundamental strength of this corridor.
 The City supports these initiatives.

-A second commercial corridor has become increasingly defined in Dover along Route 8 in the western section of the City.
-This commercial area hosts a mixture of shopping complexes, supermarkets and neighborhood businesses that provide specialty services and products that draw consumers from the City and immediate area.
-Implementation of the Corridor Overlay Zone, a zoning overlay adopted in the early 1990s, has altered the appearance of the Route 8 commercial corridor by keeping the buildings closer to the road to maintain the small town, pedestrian oriented atmosphere, rather than the conventional commercial strip.
+A second commercial corridor has become increasingly defined in Dover along Route 8 (Forest Street and Forrest Avenue) in the western section of the City.
+This commercial area hosts a mixture of shopping complexes, supermarkets, and neighborhood businesses that provide specialty services and products that draw consumers from the City and immediate area.
+Implementation of the Corridor Overlay Zone, a zoning overlay adopted in the early 1990s, has altered the appearance of the Route 8 commercial corridor by keeping the buildings closer to the road to maintain the small town, pedestrian accessible atmosphere, rather than the conventional commercial strip.
 Recent development along this corridor has included the new Dover High School and multi-family residential units.

-In 2005, Eden Hill Farm was initiated as a Traditional Neighborhood Design (TND) consisting of a residential district, a professional office district, and a commercial district for emerging medical and retail sectors.
+In 2005, Eden Hill Farm was initiated as a Traditional Neighborhood Design (TND) consisting of a Residential District, a Professional Office, Medical & Financial district, and a Neighborhood Commercial District with a focus on emerging medical and retail sectors.
 The Eden Hill Farm TND is being developed in accordance with a General Overall Master Plan and Comprehensive Design Standards Manual (Pattern Book) to create a unique mixed neighborhood.
 The Eden Hill Medical Center opened to the public in fall 2008 and has experienced expansion with the adjacent Center at Eden Hill, a state-of-the art rehabilitation facility.
-Nearby is in the Neighborhood Commercial District is a medical office facility operated by Nemours DuPont Pediatrics.
-Also nearby is in the commercial district is a medical office.
-Construction of the first housing units in the residential portion of Eden Hill also began in Fall 2008, and currently consists of 83 duplexes and townhouses.
-The economic downturn in 2008 stalled much of the residential and neighborhood commercial construction, and recovery has been slow, but interest in both commercial and residential uses has now resumed.
+Nearby, in the Neighborhood Commercial District is a medical office facility operated by Nemours DuPont Pediatrics.
+Construction of the first housing units in the residential portion of Eden Hill also began in Fall 2008 and currently consists of 83 duplexes and townhouses.
+The economic downturn in 2008 stalled much of the residential and commercial construction, and recovery has been slow, but interest in both commercial and residential uses has now resumed.